 Fentanyl is a potent opioid that is often 100 times more potent than morphine.
 Rather than being derived straight from opium poppies like natural opioids, fentanyl is instead a fully synthetic opioid that is entirely manmade and can only legally be obtained through a licensed physician.
 It will often be administered via injection, transdermal patch, or in the form of lozenges.
 It is for patients with severe pain.
 Often used for cancer patients who are terminally ill.

-One of the most commonly abused prescription drugs on the market today, fentanyl is an extremely potent and exceedingly powerful opioid analgesic used to treat severe pain.
+Fentanyl is one of the most commonly abused prescription drugs on the market today.
+It is an extremely potent and exceedingly powerful opioid analgesic used to treat severe pain.
 Additionally, it is also used in patients that have already developed a tolerance to other opioids.